 What is Rejection Therapy

-Rejection therapy began as a social self-game where people actively seek out social rejection in an effort to better adapt to the stresses of rejection.
+Rejection therapy began as a social self-help game where people actively seek out social rejection in an effort to better adapt to the stresses of rejection.
 The main rule is you must get rejected by another person at least once every day.
 If you’re curious, check out the game’s official rules by clicking here.

 The foundation of rejection therapy was built on exposure to situations that our fear or anxiety would otherwise convince us to ignore.
 Clients and therapists may not realize it, but uncomfortable exposure is a common practice in most psychotherapy sessions.
 Therapists always encourage their clients to discuss and explore areas of their lives they may otherwise avoid and to engage in behaviors other than avoidance when faced with these feelings of anxiety.
 When clients put forth the work and effort, they can become more able to respond in flexible and workable ways, even in the presence of their anxieties.
 This ultimately leads to the client becoming more willing to face rejection.